-Freemasonry should be fun, and in particular we will only attract and retain new members if it is fun.
-The challenge of performing our ritual to the best of an individual’s ability gives us a special “buzz” at the Social Board afterwards.
-In modern terms, it is a Unique Selling Point (USP) of the movement.
-The role of the DC in helping members achieve the latter is clear.
-However the purpose of this guide is to point out ways in which the DC can help ensure a succesful Lodge meeting and Festive Board.
+Freemasonry should be fun and we will only attract and retain new members if it is fun.
+The challenge of performing our ritual to the best of an individual’s ability gives us a special “buzz” both in the Lodge room and at the Festive Board afterwards.